Configuring basic security

 mv /home/demo/id_rsa.pub /home/demo/.ssh/authorized_keys

-Congratulations!
-You have now successfully created the key on your local computer, copied the public key to your Cloud Server, and set the correct permissions for the key.
+You have now successfully created the key on your local computer, copied the public key to your server, and set the correct permissions for the key.

 Keeping the SSH service on the default port of 22 makes it an easy target.
 We recommend changing the default SSH configuration to make it more secure.

-Note: The port number can be any integer between 1025 and 65536 (inclusive).
+Note: The port number can be any integer from 1025 through 65536.
 Be sure to note the new port number and remember to avoid port conflicts if you later configure additional listening processes.

-PasswordAuthentication has been turned off as we setup the public/private key earlier.
-If you intend to access your server from different computers, you may want to leave PasswordAuthentication set to yes.
+Because you have set up a public/private key, you can set the PasswordAuthentication parameter to no. However, if you intend to access your server from different computers, you may want to leave PasswordAuthentication set to yes.
 Only use the private key if the local computer is secure (i.e. don't put the private key on a work computer).

 Note that these settings are not enabled yet.
-First you should create a simple firewall using
+Before restarting SSH by using the new port, you need to create a simple firewall by using iptables.